vikariously/vikariously.github.io/_recipes/sage-sausage-stuffing.md

 ### Notes

-* Our favorite bread combo is herbed focaccia and white hot dog buns, but it can be hard to find good focaccia.
+* **Bread:** Our favorite bread combo is herbed focaccia and white hot dog buns, but it can be hard to find good focaccia.
+* **Freezing:** You can actually freeze this!
+When we can't get through the 8x8, we've vacuum sealed and frozen it, and it reheated perfectly in the original 8x8 vessel months later.

 ---